Hierarchical Stability and Lyapunov Conditions for Linear PDEs

-In this section, we briefly provide a list of relatively obvious conditions for the various stability notions in terms of operator inequality constraints on the PI operators $\mcl T$ and $\mcl A$, as well as some operator variable, $\mcl P \in \Pi_3$ or $\mcl Q \in \Pi_3$.
+In this section, we briefly provide a list of conditions for our stability notions in terms of feasibility of operator inequalities defined in terms of $\mcl T$ and $\mcl A$ and variable $\mcl P \in \Pi_3$ or $\mcl Q \in \Pi_3$.
 Here the variable label $\mcl P$ will be used when the variable is constrained to be self-adjoint and $\mcl Q$ otherwise.
-The operator inequality constraints are all interpreted as positivity on $L_2$ and may be tested using discretization or analytically by finding a Mercer representation of the kernel.
-Alternatively, operator inequalities may be enforced numerically using semidefinite programming through software such as PIETOOLS~\cite{PIETOOLS2025}.
+The operator inequality constraints are all interpreted as positivity on $L_2$ and may be verified by semidefinite programming algorithms in\footnote{Alternatively, these may be tested via discretization -- i.e. late lumping.} software such as PIETOOLS~\cite{PIETOOLS2025}.